robch/book-of-ai/docs/chapter-3-sample-overview-openai-chat-streaming-go.md

 ### Main Application Flow (`main.go`)

 1. **Read Environment Variables**: The application reads the required environment variables and sets default values if they are not provided.
-2. **Initialize Chat Completion Helper**: An instance of `OpenAIChatCompletionsStreamingExample` is created using the provided environment variables.
+2. **Initialize Chat Helper**: An instance of `OpenAIChatCompletionsStreamingExample` is created using the provided environment variables.
 3. **User Interaction Loop**: The application enters a loop where it reads user input, sends it to the chat completion helper, and prints the response.

 ### Helper Class (`openai_chat_completions_streaming_hello_world.go`)

 1. **Initialization**: The `NewOpenAIChatCompletionsStreamingExample` function initializes the helper class with the provided endpoint, API key, deployment name, and system prompt.
 2. **Clear Conversation**: The `ClearConversation` method clears the conversation history, retaining only the system prompt.
-3. **Get Chat Completions Stream**: The `GetChatCompletionsStream` method sends the user input to the OpenAI service and streams the response back, invoking a callback function for each received message.
+3. **Get Chat Stream**: The `GetChatCompletionsStream` method sends the user input to the OpenAI service and streams the response back, invoking a callback function for each received message.